palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 The WiFi Manager, the tool used to store wireless network credentials onto the WiFi shield, may be launched in either WiFi Client mode or WiFi Direct mode.

-## Get the WiFi Shield On Your Wireless Network

-You want to put the WiFi Shield into WiFi Station mode.
-Therefore the WiFi Shield must be on the same wireless network as your computer, smart phone, or whatever other internet connected device you wish to talk to the WiFi Shield with.
-For example, in order to stream data into the OpenBCI GUI using your WiFi Shield, you must first make sure that your WiFi shield and computer that is running the OpenBCI GUI are on the same WiFi network.

-Before the WiFi Shield has joined a network, the Shield acts as a WiFi hotspot, and will have a name such as "OpenBCI-A4AD" where the last four digits are hexadecimal and are unique to your WiFi shield.

-To connect your WiFi shield to your local WiFi network (or any other WiFi network), use any WiFi-enabled device to connect to the WiFi shield hotspot.
-Doing this launches the captive touch portal as shown in the screenshots below.
-The captive touch portal is used to connect your WiFi shield to your local WiFi network (or any other WiFi network) so that it can share data across that network.

-**Important Notes Before You Continue:**
+### Important Notes

-* In order to unpair your WiFi Shield with a WiFi network (or update its firmware), it cannot be under control of an OpenBCI Board (Cyton or Ganglion).
-It needs to be powered separately, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position.
+* To update a WiFi Shield's firmware or it cannot be under control of an OpenBCI Board (Cyton or Ganglion).
+The WiFi needs to be powered independently, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position.
 Why?
 So the WiFi Shield can effectively power cycle.
 * If you have trouble joining the WiFi Shield network, turn the WiFi of your phone/computer/etc. off/on
 * It may take 10-15 seconds for your WiFi shield to appear in your WiFi options (be patient!)
 * Once you connect your WiFi shield to a network, it will no longer appear in your WiFi options with its "OpenBCI-XXXX" unique ID.
-To make it reappear, you must first "ERASE CREDENTIALS" of the WiFi Shield from the WIFI SHIELDS configuration inside the OpenBCI GUI
+To make it reappear, you must launch the WiFi manager (instructions below) or "Erase Credentials" of the WiFi Shield.
-* The WiFi shield does not work for Enterprise level security.
-Use your cellphone as a hot spot or set up your own wifi network if this is an issue.
-Push The World is planning a WiFi direct connection as another alternative for researchers and those on enterprise networks.
+* The WiFi shield does not work for Enterprise level security so use WiFi Direct mode or use your cellphone as a hot spot or set up your own wifi network.

+### Configure WiFi Station Mode

+Follow this section if you want to put the WiFi Shield into WiFi Station mode.
+The WiFi Shield must be on the same wireless network as your computer, smart phone, or whatever other internet connected device you wish to talk to the WiFi Shield with.
+For example, in order to stream data into the OpenBCI GUI using your WiFi Shield in WiFi Station mode of operation, you must first make sure that your WiFi shield and computer that is running the OpenBCI GUI are on the same WiFi network.

+**For the rest of this tutorial, the WiFi needs to be powered independently, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position**

+If you power the the WiFi Shield up and D2 LED does **4 blinks in 2 seconds** followed within 8 seconds by **2 blinks in 2 seconds**, then your WiFi Shield is on your local network.
+Feel free to head to skip a head to [connecting with the OpenBCI GUI](http://docs.openbci.com/Tutorials/03-Wifi_Getting_Started_Guide#wifi-getting-started-guide-connecting-with-the-openbci-gui).
+If you want the WiFi Shield to join a different wireless network, continue reading and pay attention when it comes time to bring up the WiFi Manager.

+Before the WiFi Shield has joined a network, the Shield acts as a WiFi hotspot, where the D2 LED blinks **10 times in 2 seconds** and will have a name such as "OpenBCI-A4AD" where the last four digits are hexadecimal and are unique to your WiFi Shield.

+To connect your WiFi shield to your local WiFi network (or any other WiFi network), use any WiFi-enabled device to connect to the WiFi shield hotspot.
+Once connected to the WiFi Shield's network go to http://192.168.4.1/wifi.
+A link to go to the WiFi manager should then be clicked and you will be taken to the WiFi Manager page.
+Then you can scan for wireless networks and save your wireless network credentials.
+A captive touch portal as shown in the screenshots below may appear after hitting the http://192.168.4.1/wifi endpoint, if so, continue on either page.

 Follow the below example that goes through the steps of connecting the WiFi Shield to a local WiFi networked called _MeerketManor_. **Note:** in your case the network will not be called _MeerketManor_ but will instead be the name of whatever WiFi network you wish to connect your WiFi Shield to and share data across.

-### Example WiFi Firmware v2.x.x and later
+### WiFi Station Example WiFi Firmware v2.x.x and later

 Your local WiFi network is called _MeerketManor_ and it is password protected.
 You turn on the WiFi on your smartphone and search for WiFi network options.
 Additionally, your WiFi Shield is connected to a battery and powered on (and not connected to an OpenBCI Board, or if Cyton, `EXT PWR` is OFF).
-In your iPhone's WiFi network options, you see _MeerketManor_ and "OpenBCI-A4AD" (the last 4 characters will be different in your case).
+Note what the D2 light does at start-up, if your In your iPhone's WiFi network options, you see _MeerketManor_ and "OpenBCI-A4AD" (the last 4 characters will be different in your case).

 ![iPhone Connected to MeerketManor](../assets/images/wifi_join_network_1.PNG)

 You click "OpenBCI-A4AD", in an attempt to connect to the WiFi Shield's hotspot.

-**Note:** If there is an issue where it may take several times to bring up the captive touch portal.
-Power cycling the board may useful.

 ![iPhone Connecting to `OpenBCI-A4AD`](../assets/images/wifi_join_network_2.PNG)

+After the phone has connected to the WiFi Shield's hotspot, launch your web browser and navigate to http://192.168.4.1/wifi which will start the WiFi Manager.

 After a couple seconds a captive touch portal will appear on the computer, phone or tablet.
 Click _Configure WiFi_.